Home / Third Party Tools / Padlet: Acceptable use

 Please be aware of the following privacy advice when using Padlet:

-• Do not use Padlet to collect, store or share copyrighted or personal data.
+• Padlet must not be used to collect, store or share sensitive or personal information or content which may infringe copyright laws.
 If you are unsure about your padlet content, seek guidance from IMPs.

-• For further details on how Padlet handles your data, please refer to the Padlet privacy policy.
+• For details on how Padlet handles your data, please refer to the Padlet privacy policy.

 Data retention: Assessment and video content

-You are responsible for the management of data within Padlet and must be aware of user risks, as Padlet is not subject to the university data retention policy.
-This may impact on your use of the platform, for example,
+You are responsible for the management, retention and deletion of data within Padlet.
+Extraction/archiving of your Padlet data is your responsibility, because Padlet is not in scope of centrally managed University data retention policies and procedures.
+This may impact on your use of the platform, for example:

 • Data is not managed by the university therefore if the licence is revoked you will be responsible for extracting content you wish to keep.

-• If you wish to use Padlet for assessment purposes, you cannot ask students to submit a live padlet board, instead, you must ask students to export their board as .pdf for upload to Turnitin or Blackboard Assignment submission point.
+• If you wish to use Padlet for assessment purposes, you must not ask students to submit a live padlet board, instead, ask them to export their board as .pdf for upload to Turnitin or Blackboard Assignment submission point.
+It is your responsibility to ensure students are instructed to do this.

-• If you wish to record video or audio directly into a padlet, or require students to do so, you must use the Org Only share setting.
+• If you wish to record video or audio directly into a padlet, or require students to do so, you must use the School only share setting and/or invite specific university users as padlet ‘Collaborators’.

 Accessibility

 All teaching resources must be aligned to university guidance regarding digital accessibility.
 Therefore, as a minimum, please follow these tips to create padlets that are digitally accessible.
-If a student experiences digitally accessibility issues when using Padlet, raise a service desk ticket for advice about improving digital accessibility and/or seek advice from DAS about alternative arrangements.
+If a student experiences digitally accessibility issues when using Padlet, raise a service desk ticket for advice about improving digital accessibility and/or seek advice from the university Disability Advisory Service (DAS) about alternative arrangements.

 Moderation of padlets